Directors and Officers Code of Conduct

 C. Standard of Conduct

-USEC Directors and Officers are expected to hold themselves to the highest standards of courtesy, respect, professionalism and ethics in their interactions with any person, including but not limited to current and past USEC members and the general public, regarding USEC matters.
-They are expected to adhere to, comply with and enforce USEC bylaws and policies.
-Directors and Officers are subject to the highest scrutiny and will be held strictly accountable for their actions.
+USEC Directors, Officers, and appointed Committee Members are to hold themselves to the highest standards of courtesy, respect, professionalism, and ethics in their interactions with any person, including but not limited to current and past USEC members and the general public, regarding USEC matters.
+They must adhere to, comply with, and enforce USEC bylaws and policies.
+Directors, Officers, and appointed Committee Members are subject to the highest scrutiny and will be held strictly accountable for their actions.

 1. Adherence to Policies